ropensci/skimr/README.md

 The goal of skimr is to provide a frictionless approach to dealing with summary statistics iteratively and interactively as part of a pipeline, and that conforms to the principle of least surprise.

-`skimr` provides summary statistics that you can skim quickly to understand and your data and see what may be missing.
+`Skimr` provides summary statistics that you can skim quickly to understand and your data and see what may be missing.
 It handles different data types (numerics, factors, etc), and returns a skimr object that can be piped or displayed nicely for the human reader.

 ## Installation

 ``` r
 # install.packages("devtools")